 This management's discussion and analysis is designed to provide you with a narrative explanation through the eyes of our management of our financial condition and results of operations.
-We recommend that you read this in conjunction with our consolidated interim financial statements for the three months ended March 31, 2016, our 2015 annual consolidated financial statements and our 2015 annual management's discussion and analysis.
+We recommend that you read this in conjunction with our consolidated interim financial statements for the three and six months ended June 30, 2016, our 2015 annual consolidated financial statements and our 2015 annual management's discussion and analysis.
 This management's discussion and analysis contains forward-looking statements, which are subject to risks and uncertainties that could cause our actual results to differ materially from the forward-looking statements.
 Forward-looking statements include, but are not limited to, our 2016 outlook and our expectations related to general economic conditions and market trends and their anticipated effects on our business segments.
-For additional information related to forward-looking statements and material risks associated with them, please see the "Cautionary Note Concerning Factors That May Affect Future Results" section of this management's discussion and analysis.
-This management's discussion and analysis is dated as of April 25, 2016.
+For additional information related to forward-looking statements and material risks associated with them, please see the "Cautionary Note Concerning Factors That May Affect Future Results" section of this management's discussion and analysis is dated as of July 27, 2016.